AlanFreed/VolterraIntegralEquations.jl/README.md

 There are two such constructors, i.e., the first constructor is
 ```
 function VolterraIntegralScalarEquation(systemOfUnits::String,
-                                        N::Integer,
+                                        N::Int64,
                                         dt::PhysicalScalar,
                                         f₀::PhysicalScalar,
                                         g₀::PhysicalScalar,
-                                        W::ArrayOfPhysicalTensors)
+                                        W::ArrayOfPhysicalScalars)
 ```
 wherein `f₀` and `g₀` are initial values for the response variable and the control variable, respectively, while the second constructor is
 ```
 function VolterraIntegralScalarEquation(dt::PhysicalScalar,
-                                        N::Integer,
-                                        Nₘₐₓ::Integer,
+                                        N::Int64,
                                         n::MInteger,
                                         f::ArrayOfPhysicalScalars,
+                                        f′::ArrayOfPhysicalScalars,
                                         g::ArrayOfPhysicalScalars,
+                                        g′::ArrayOfPhysicalScalars,
                                         t::ArrayOfPhysicalScalars,
-                                        f′::ArrayOfPhysicalScalars,
                                         W::ArrayOfPhysicalTensors)
 ```
-The former is used to initially construct such a data structure, while the latter is used by `JSON3.jl` whenever a data structure of this type is to be recreated from a JSON file.
+The former is usually used by a user to construct such a data structure, while the latter is used by `JSON3.jl` whenever a data structure of this type is to be recreated from a JSON file.

 ### Methods